EirEoin/Graphic-Designer/README.md

 * Visitors can create an account on the website, which will remember their details for future visits and allow them to easily review their order history.
 * Customers can also save items to their cart or wish list for future reference.

-## Account & Order tracking
-Sketchy Designs offers a user registration feature that allows customers to create a personal account on our platform.
-This allows them to easily track their orders, view their purchase history, and access their account information.
-To register, customers simply need to provide their email address and create a password.

-Once they have registered, customers can sign in to their account using their email address and password.
-This gives them access to their account dashboard, where they can view and manage their orders, track their delivery status, and update their account information.
-Our track orders feature allows customers to easily stay up-to-date on the progress of their design projects.
-Customers can view the status of their orders, including whether they are in the design phase, review phase, or have been completed.
-They can also view any comments or feedback left by our team, as well as any attachments or files related to their project.

-Sketchy Designs
-Overall, our user registration, sign in, and track orders features provide customers with a convenient and easy-to-use platform for managing their design projects with our team.
-I am extremely happy with the growth and progress I have made over the years.
-I have had the opportunity to work with a wide range of clients, from small businesses to larger corporations, and have honed my skills and developed my style along the way.

-I am particularly excited about the near future, as I have a number of exciting projects on the horizon.
-I am currently working on a collaboration with a local clothing brand, which has been a lot of fun and has allowed me to stretch my creative muscles.
-We are creating a new line of graphic t-shirts and sweatshirts, and I am really excited to see the final products hit the market.
-I am thrilled with the direction my career as a graphic designer is heading and am looking forward to all the opportunities and challenges that the future holds.
-So, I am very excited about it.

 # Technology Used